 The Raspberry Pi has a hardware watchdog timer on its board that is able to restart the board.
 This is a super useful feature if you want your Pi to restart in the case of a system failure like a kernel panic or a process consuming all resources.
 This page explains how to set this up manually on a Pi.
 Read more

-Updated 6 July 2024 to due to updated odds and rate for March 2024 (4.4%) I've got some premium bonds, and wanted a better idea of the distribution of returns than the MSE Calculator provides.
-Unlike the MSE Calculator, I am quite likely not to update this as often as the rates change.
-It's based on the odds and rate given here and the estimated prize distribution here at the time I last updated it.
+Updated 3 Nov 2024 to due to updated odds and rate for Dec 2024 (4.15%) I've got some premium bonds, and wanted a better idea of the distribution of returns than the MSE Calculator provides.
+I try to keep the odds and rate up to date when they change, but do check that it is updated above.
+It's based on the odds and rate given here and the estimated prize distribution here.
 See below for the details of the calculation.
 Read more

 Oct 2017: I’ve removed comments!
 They stopped working because pooleapp is no more.
 Read more